-USAHS is currently accepting applications for enrollment in the Master of Science in Speech-Language Pathology (MS-SLP) Program for residents in the following states: Alaska, Arizona, California, Colorado, Connecticut, Delaware, Florida, Hawaii, Indiana, Iowa, Louisiana, Mississippi, New Mexico, North Dakota, Oklahoma, Pennsylvania, South Carolina, Texas, Utah, Virginia, West Virginia and Wyoming.
+USAHS is currently accepting applications for enrollment in the Master of Science in Speech-Language Pathology (MS-SLP) Program for residents in the following states: Alaska, Arizona, California, Colorado, Connecticut, Delaware, Florida, Hawaii, Illinois, Indiana, Iowa, Louisiana, Mississippi, New Mexico, Nevada, Ohio, Oklahoma, Pennsylvania, South Carolina, Texas, Utah, Virginia, West Virginia and Wyoming.
 USAHS has not made a determination that its curriculum meets the educational requirements for licensure or certification in the following locations: American Samoa, the Commonwealth of Puerto Rico, Guam, the Virgin Islands, the Commonwealth of the Northern Mariana Islands, the Republic of the Marshall Islands, the Federated States of Micronesia, and the Republic of Palau.
 The map below identifies the states from which the University is now accepting applications for the MS-SLP program.

 Note on CAA Accreditation